OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- upper and lower info moves should happen at the same time

 - when expanding, invert animation order between frame and infos

 - use a dedicated animation for world swap, and then one for game start